HGH & Sermorelin Treatments

 Patient health is our number one priority at Renew Vitality; this is why our providers require blood work and a physical exam to examine the full scope of your physical health.
 During the initial appointment, our providers will perform a physical exam and ask a few questions about your overall health history and lifestyle.

-Patients are asked to submit a blood sample 48 hours their exam so we can have an accurate analysis of your hormone levels before we go forward with treatment.
+Patients are asked to submit a blood sample 48 hours before their exam so we can have an accurate analysis of your hormone levels before we go forward with treatment.

 After a diagnosis has been made, your doctor will discuss treatment options and work with you to develop a lifestyle plan to help your body produce more hormones naturally.
 If you think you may be experiencing the signs of hormone insufficiency, please schedule a consultation with our care team today.